rayct/zet/docs/1041/README.md

 * Bad Actors
 * Real Harms
 * Regulation is CRUCIAL!, Regardless of the FACT! that it will be diffucult keep up with the Regulation Governance.
+* Out Sourcing your Mind to AI
+* Do we worry about Biased Or Alignment - (More so Alignment)

 # "THE END!"